 I’m fresh into bus life, moving me & the boys into a 22’ Short School Bus.
-Dirty Hairy is her name, and getting us around is her game.
+Dirty Hairy is the name, and getting us around is the game.

 Why a bus?

 I’ve tried many-a-RV including a pull-behind camper, and lived in my Ford F150 on and off for 4 years.

 A short school bus sounded like the perfect mix of size, and functionality.
 I loved the idea of fitting into majority of parking spots / locations, and the best part; parking, stand up inside the vehicle, and having my home all ready for me.
 There’s nothing quite like getting groceries and being able to put them away in the parking lot.
 The truck was fantastic, but moving between the truck bed and cab along with the puzzle storage that was required, it was exhausting, especially in bad weather.
 But Trucky did prepare me for knowing exactly what I wanted and needed.
 So when I met some bus builders on my travels last year that agreed to custom build me a short school bus, I was stoked.

 This bus is a 2005 Chevy Express Thomas Built with 121K miles.
 Painted black with a white roof.
 The dark color helps it stay incognito, proven by the many people squinting their eyes in unsure confusion as I drive by.
 The name of the bus recently came to me, being always dirty (bugs mostly love to explode all over it) and hairy from my 2 dogs, and I love a good pun.